Pufferfish

 The Pufferfish do daily art activities.
 This includes both crafts and free art based on their thematic unit.
 Art gives them a creative outlet and helps to perfect their fine motor skills.
 They also have music and movement activities every day.

-Some of the concepts that they work on include, but are not limited to: the alphabet, shapes, colors, numbers, letter writing, simple words, reading text, predictions, poetry, reading comprehension, math, manners, and science.
+Some of the concepts that they work on include, but are not limited to: the alphabet, shapes, colors, numbers, pre-writing, simple words, math, manners, and science.

 Most of their curriculum revolves around a thematic unit that changes with the seasons and holidays.